Jeff Mallett: Corotto Vineyards

 Mallett is the owner of Napa Valley's Corotto Vineyards in Napa's Carneros district.
 Located next to Vineyard Knolls Golf Club of Napa, Corotto Vineyards is a premium Carneros vineyard that has been growing pinot noir and chardonnay grapes for some of Napa and Sonoma Valley's winemakers and wineries for over 30 years.

 Snocap

 From 2005–2008 Mallett served as Chairman of SNOCAP, a digital music service by Napster founder, Shawn Fanning.
 In 2008 SNOCAP was sold to imeem which is the third largest social network in the U.S. with over 24 million unique visitors a month.

 University of Victoria

-Mallett stays close to his Canadian roots by remaining active with the University of Victoria, including being appointed to the Faculty of Business Board of Advisors and recognized with the first "Distinguished Entrepreneur of the Year Award" from the business school.
+Mallett stays close to his Canadian roots by remaining active with the University of Victoria, including being appointed to the Faculty of Business Board of Advisors and recognized with the first "Distinguished Entrepreneur of the Year Award" from UVic's Gustavson School of Business, as well as being appointed an honorary professor.
 The annual award acknowledges an inspirational entrepreneur who has had a positive impact on the global community through their business leadership.
 Supporting the next generation of leaders, Mallett established "The Jeffrey Mallett Leadership Award" which is an annual scholarship awarded to an outstanding University of Victoria student.